MeirKriheli/meirkriheli.com/blog/debian-org-il-reloaded.rst

 :lang: en
 :tags:  FLOSS|floss, Django, Debian, Design
 :excerpt:
-    debian.org.il was a part of my big technical debt, python 2.6 on Django pre-1.0.
+    debian.org.il was a part of my big technical debt, Python 2.6 and Django pre-1.0.

 `debian.org.il`_ was a part of my big technical debt.
 A simple site built with